 We have distilled our 2,016 rows of raw data into a more manageable form, but it is still hard to “see” our eclipse - time to graph this and let the data speak for itself!

 From the PivotTable Tools menu, choose options and then click on PivotChart.
 Choose a Line chart from the pop-up.
 Right mouse on the chart and select “Move Chart…” to move it to a new worksheet.
 This looks pretty good, but Day 5 is very noisy - let’s exclude it.
 Click on the Day drop down and deselect Day 5.
-Here’s how our eclipse graph now looks:
+That’s our eclipse graph on the right.

 Return to the Day drop down and exclude every day except days 3 & 7.
 Now our new graph just tracks two days and we excluded a lot of distractions from what we were seeking.